 One should add at this point that public school in England means private school – as the Ministry of Defence deals with war and the Ministry of Health looks after the sick.
 At least, that was its purpose when launched by a Labour Government in 1947, although many observers have noted that since Jeremy Hunt (Charterhouse) and Matt Hancock (The King’s School, Cheshire) took on the ministerial health portfolios it appears the political resolve is to dismantle the NHS into bite size pieces easy to swallow by circling hedge funds and friends of Tory ministers, a strategy introduced by Margaret Thatcher by ‘stealth,’ the very word used in a secret policy document of the time.

 While 7% of children in the UK attend private schools, those at major public schools number less than 1%.
 These schools, including Eton, having charitable status, a form of subsidy granted to the richest people in the land.
+While the number of people using food banks rises daily and the number of children going to school hungry increases exponentially, the 1% have doubled their net worth since the 2007/08 financial crisis.

 Britain is ‘deeply elitist’ according to a report by the government’s Social Mobility and Child Poverty Commission.
 People educated at public school and Oxbridge create a ‘closed shop at the top’ and elitism ‘is so embedded in Britain that it could be called social engineering.’